 The Anthropology Club meets regularly in the Underground at the Dugout, Memorial Center.
 TBA

-The Antropology Club sponsors excursions to local restaurants that feature menus from other parts of the world.
-These outings occur on Tuesdays during regularly scheduled meeting times.
-Please contact Sarah Carlson or Kate Scott for more information.
+The Anthropology Club sponsors excursions to local restaurants that feature menus from other parts of the world.

-The Sciology Club meets regularly in the reading area on the second floor of CLA (outside of faculty offices).
-Contact Ashley Roberts for more information.
+The Sociology Club meets regularly in the reading area on the second floor of CLA (outside of faculty offices).
+Contact Meghan Burke for more information.